RedAnne0not0/cisco-scripts/README.md

 - **Progress feedback** - Real-time status updates during execution

 ## Requirements

+### Devices
+- Linux maintenance laptop
+- Target Switch or Router (may work on many other devices but only tested on these):
+- - Cisco Catalyst 3560G
+- - Cisco Catalyst 3750-X
+- - Cisco ISR 2900 series

 ### Software Dependencies
 - `expect` - For script automation